 “Get on board guys.
 Cancer is a horrible disease and can strike anyone at any time.”
 Alastair Pattison.

-information about cancer in general, and also specific services and support organizations available in Albury Wodonga and surrounding communities
+Like a bit more information about cancer in general, and also specific services and support organizations available in Albury Wodonga and surrounding communities

 Border Trust is the region’s Community Foundation.
 It is a local, independent, charitable organisation that was established in 2005 to create a strong, sustainable financial base that can be drawn on to meet the needs of our community, today and in the future.